 Stage 2- Power Struggle

 The fantasy has evaporated and the euphoria is gone.
 It is time for a reality check.
 Light dawns on Marblehead.
 All of your partner’s flaws now seem glaringly obvious and downright annoying.
 The differences that you denied overshadow your similarities and thoughts of incompatibility begin to haunt you.
 You feel disillusioned and concerned that you have chosen the wrong partner.
 Turf battles about major and minor issues are common.
 Each of you wants the other to change while you remain the same.
-Welcome to the stage marked by ambivalent feelings about your partner that you will deal with either through conflict resolution or withdrawal from the relationship.
+Welcome to the stage marked by ambivalent feelings about your partner that you will deal with either through conflict resolution or withdrawal from the relationship or constant bickering.

 Stage 3- Reflection and Re-evaluation